Whatdoes Health Care Reform mean for you?

 So, who is affected by Health Care Reform?

 Employees who work for small companies (employers with fewer than 50 employees) may have been impacted in a more broad way.
-Small companies are required to offer health and dental plans that contain the essential health benefits , including a defined pediatric dental benefit.
-If you work for a small company, you likely saw changes to your plans.
+Small companies (employers with fewer than 50 employees) are required to offer health and dental plans that contain certain essential health benefits , including a defined pediatric dental benefit.
+The definition of small companies was scheduled to expand to include companies with up to 100 employees in 2016.
+However, legislation passed in October 2015 eliminated the planned expansion of the small employer definition, allowing states to decide whether they would consider companies with up to 100 employees as small employers or retain the original definition of up to 50 employees.
+The majority of states have chosen to retain the 50-employee definition.

-To help the employees of our small-company customers comply with Health Care Reform, MetLife added the defined pediatric dental benefit to most* of our dental benefit plans.
-So, many of you will be able to continue choosing dental benefits like you do today.
+MetLife cares about the success of employers both large and small, and we are committed to your future.
+You can count on us for a solution to help small-company customers comply with Health Care Reform.
+That's why MetLife added the defined pediatric dental benefit to most* of our dental benefit plans.
+Our intent is to ensure that many of you will be able to continue choosing dental benefits in the same way that you do today.

 Here is what you can do.

-You can also read up on Health Care Reform at HealthCare.gov, a website created by the U.S. Department of Health & Human Services, one of the federal agencies responsible for the implementation of the new law.
+You can also read up on Health Care Reform at HealthCare.gov, a website created by the U.S. Department of Health & Human Services, a federal agency responsible for implementing the new law.

 *May not be available in all states